Kimchi: Nutrition

-Kimchi is made of various vegetables and contains a high concentration of dietary fiber, while being low in calories.
+Kimchi is made of various vegetables and contains a high concentration of dietary fiber, while being low in food energy.
 The vegetables used in kimchi also contribute to intake of vitamin A, thiamine (B1), riboflavin (B2), calcium, and iron.

 A 2003 article said that South Koreans consume 18kg (40lbs) of kimchi per person annually.
 Many credit the Korean Miracle in part to eating the dish.
 Adult Koreans eat from 50 g to 200 g of kimchi a day.

 Trade

 South Korea spent around $129 million in 2017 to purchase 275,000 metric tons of foreign kimchi, more than 11 times the amount it exported, according to data released by the Korea Customs Service in 2017.
 South Korea consumes 1.85 million metric tons of kimchi annually, or 36.1 kg per person.
 It imports a significant fraction of that, mostly from China, and runs a $47.3 million kimchi trade deficit.